SYDNEY ELDRIDGE NEWBURY 1893–1917

 Commemorated on Radcliffe on Trent War Memorial and Mundella School Memorial plaque (now in St Mary’s Church, Nottingham).

 Age seven living in Doncaster with father William Henry, 39, mother Elizabeth, 37, brother Alvin, 11, and sisters Grace 10 and Ada age six.

-Age 17 living on Cropwell Road, Radcliffe on Trent, with father William, 48, railway inspector, mother Elizabeth Eldridge, 47, brother Alvin, 21, a railway clerk and sisters Grace Daisy, 20, and Ada, 16.
+Age 17, clerk in a lace warehouse, living on Cropwell Road, Radcliffe on Trent, with father William, railway inspector, mother Elizabeth Eldridge, brother Alvin, a railway clerk and sisters Grace Daisy, 20, and Ada, 16.
 Daisy was studying to be a teacher at University College Nottingham and Ada was a pupil teacher at Mundella school, Nottingham.
 The Newbury siblings were all educated at Mundella school.